About the WNY REDC

 The Regional Economic Development Council (REDC) initiative is a key component of Governor Andrew M. Cuomo's approach to State investment and economic development.
 In 2011, Governor Cuomo established 10 Regional Councils to develop long-term strategic plans for economic growth in their regions.
 The Councils are public-private partnerships made up of local experts and stakeholders from business, academia, local government, and non-governmental organizations.

 The WNY region’s 2011 strategic plan, “A Strategy for Prosperity,” leverages the region’s strategic advantages in key industry sectors including advanced manufacturing, agriculture, bi-national logistics, energy, health & life sciences, higher education, professional services and tourism.
 The plan focuses on strategies that promote smart growth, prepare our workforce and foster a culture of entrepreneurship.

-Through eight rounds of the REDC initiative, the WNYREDC has delivered $620.4 million for 890 projects across the region.
+Through nine rounds of the REDC initiative, the WNYREDC has delivered $620.4 million for 890 projects across the region.
 The WNYREDC is composed of Allegany, Cattaraugus, Chautauqua, Erie and Niagara counties.

 A primary role of the WNYREDC is to create a regional strategic plan and provide a written update every year.
 Click View More below to access the full archive of WNYREDC documents.

 Governor Cuomo’s Downtown Revitalization Initiative (DRI) is transforming downtown neighborhoods into vibrant communities where the next generation of New Yorkers will want to live work and raise families.